BDC Hamburger Icon

 Drawbacks

 PayPal is a great solution for low-volume businesses as it allows you to accept credit, debit, and PayPal payments in-person and online on a pay-as-you-go basis with no monthly or annual account maintenance fees and no long-term contract.
 However, if you go beyond the basic credit card processing services, there are a lot of little fees to keep track of, and they could add up quickly.
-Though to PayPal’s credit, it lists them in full on its website.
+This could be a detriment to business owners who are looking to scale up.

 Another issue to be aware of is held funds and frozen accounts, which is the cause of many online complaints.
 This problem isn’t exclusive to PayPal – you’ll find similar complaints about other payment facilitators online as well – as this type of payment processor tends to be more wary of fraud than traditional processors, and irregular patterns in your processing, such as spikes in transaction amounts or frequency, can raise red flags.